Phonon-mediated spin transport in quantum paraelectric metals: Results

 When $E_g \ll k_BT$, as indicated by the red region in Fig.~\ref{fig1}, TO phonons exhibit gapless behavior, and thermal effects dominate.
 In this gapless-phonon regime, the exponential factor can be disregarded, simplifying the scaling formula in Eq.~\eqref{eq:SHC_scaling} as follows:

-Our numerical results confirm this power-law relationship, as depicted in Fig.~\ref{fig6}(a,b).
+Our numerical results confirm this power-law relationship, as depicted in Fig.~\ref{fig6}a–b.
 This quadratic temperature scaling is a distinctive feature of the phonon-mediated spin conductivity, specifically in the gapless-phonon regime.

 However, it needs to be recognized that as temperatures decrease, the system eventually enters the quantum critical regime $(E_g \ll k_BT \lesssim k_BT_*)$, as indicated by the blue region in Fig.~\ref{fig1}.
-In this regime, our results may not be applicable due to the significant impact of self-energy corrections, leading to the breakdown of the quasiparticle concept within the Fermi liquid theory \cite{PhysRevB.107.165110}, which forms the basis of our calculations.
-Our analysis of self-energy corrections provides an estimate of $T_* \sim T_0 \exp (-R)$, where $R = 16\Big(\frac{E_F^2}{g^2n}\Big)\Big(\frac{M_{ph}c^2}{E_F}\Big)$ and $T_0 = T_F \frac{R}{6\pi^2} \Big(\frac{\Lambda}{k_F}\Big)^3$, with $\Lambda$ representing the phonon cutoff wave vector (see the Appendix \ref{app:self_energy} for the derivation of $T_*$).
+In this regime, our results may not be applicable due to the significant impact of phonon self-energy corrections, invalidating the usage of the free phonon propagator, which forms the basis of our calculations.
+Our analysis of phonon self-energy corrections provides an estimate of $T_* \sim \frac{E_F}{k_B} \sqrt{\frac{3\pi}{2}\frac{g^2n}{E_F^2}\frac{mc}{M_{ph}v_F}}$ (see Supplementary Note 9 for the derivation of $T_*$).
 Consequently, the quadratic scaling law for phonon-mediated spin conductivity remains valid within a limited temperature range $T > T_*$.

 Conversely, when $E_g \gg k_BT$, the exponential factor dominates, and the power-law component can be neglected.
 In such cases, the scaling formula in Eq.~\eqref{eq:SHC_scaling} can be expressed simply as: